title: "Building in Public: Transforming Failures into Growth Stories" date: 2026-01-12 author: David Sanker

 Practical Takeaways

-- Cultivate a growth mindset: Embrace setbacks as learning moments essential for innovation and development.
+- Cultivate a growth mindset: Treat setbacks as raw material for better thinking, not evidence of inadequacy.

-- Engage with your community: Treat your audience as collaborators, inviting feedback that can refine projects.
+- Engage with your community: Treat your audience as collaborators, not consumers of a finished narrative.

-- Normalize openness: Encourage a culture of sharing within your industry to drive collective progress.
+- Normalize openness: Encourage a culture of honest sharing within your industry — it raises the floor for everyone.

 FAQ